Nenagh, Co. Tipperary

 The main buildings followed Wilkinson's typical layout.
 An entrance and administrative block at the west contained a porter's room and waiting room at the centre with the Guardians' board room on the first floor above.

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.

 During the famine in the mid-1840s, sheds and sleeping galleries were erected to accommodate an additional 260 inmates.
 In 1847, a 70-bed fever hospital was erected at the east of the site.

 In 1853, the northern part of the Nenagh Union went to become part of the new Borrisokane Union.

-The workhouse buildings have now been demolished and Nenagh General Hospital (St Joseph's) now occupies the site.
+The workhouse buildings were burnt down by republican forces in February 1923.
+Nenagh General Hospital (St Joseph's) now occupies the site.

 - Tipperary Studies, The Source, Cathedral Street, Thurles, Co.
 Tipperary.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.